aditideokar17/LocalRepo/README.md

-# This is jus for practice git and github
+# This is just for practice git and github
-# Discipline and consistency is very importnt in life
+# Discipline and consistency is very important in life